scdl-org/scdl/README.md

 --version                       Show version
--l [url]                        URL can be track/playlist/user -s [search_query]               Search for a track/playlist/user and use the first result -n [maxtracks]                  Download the n last tracks of a playlist according to the creation date -a                              Download all tracks of user (including reposts) -t                              Download all uploads of a user (no reposts) -f                              Download all favorites (likes) of a user
+-l [url]                        URL can be track/playlist/user -s [search_query]               Search for a track/playlist/user and use the first result -a                              Download all tracks of user (including reposts) -t                              Download all uploads of a user (no reposts) -f                              Download all favorites (likes) of a user